Loss-tolerant parallelized Bell-state generation with a hybrid cat qudit: Protocol

 Starting from the state $\ket{+}^{\otimes N}\ket{\alpha}$, the entangling operation given in Eq.~\eqref{phase-shifts} can be used to generate entanglement between Alice's register and a phase-encoded qudit with basis states $\ket{k}_{\mathrm{phase}}=\ket*{e^{ik\varphi}\alpha}$ ($k=0,\dots,2^N-1$), corresponding to the state

 Note that while Eq.~\eqref{state-transmitted} gives the produced state even for small amplitudes $\alpha$, this state only approaches a maximally entangled state in the limit (considered in this paper) where the qudit basis states are near-orthogonal, requiring $\alpha$ such that $\langle k \vert k'\rangle_{\mathrm{phase}}\approx \delta_{k,k'}$.
+The corrections to this approximation are exponentially suppressed in $\vert \alpha\vert^2$, and their impact on measurement errors is discussed in Sec.~\ref{sec:errors}.
 The light pulse encoding the phase qudit is then sent to Bob, where it acquires an additional phase shift conditioned on the state $\ket{m}_{\mathrm{B}}$ of Bob's register according to

 Relative to Eq.~\eqref{phase-shifts}, the only difference is that for Bob, the $m$-conditioned phase shift differs by a sign and is given by $-m\varphi$ rather than $m\varphi$.
 Following the interaction of the light pulse with Bob's register, the final state $\ket{\Psi}$ of Alice's register, Bob's register, and the phase qudit is given by